taarifa/TaarifaWaterpoints/CONTRIBUTING.rst

 - Make sure your commits adhere to the coding guidelines below.
 - Make sure your commit messages are in the proper `Git commit message format`_:

-  The first line of the message should have 50 characters or less, separated by a blank line from the (optional) body.
-The body should be wrapped at 70 characters and paragraphs separated by blank lines.
+  * The first line of the message should be a 50 characters or less summary of the change, start with a capital letter and not end with a period.
+It is separated by a blank line from the (optional) body.
+  * The body should be wrapped at 70 characters and paragraphs separated by blank lines.
 Bulleted lists are also fine.
+  * The commit message describes what the changeset introduces and is written in *present tense* and using the passive form.
 - Make sure you have added the necessary tests for your changes.
 - Run *all* the tests to assure nothing else was accidentally broken.